-Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire \boxtimes Mandatory Findings of Significance On the basis of this initial evaluation: I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the applicant.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed Project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier Environmental Impact Report, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
-01-'' O Volum Director of F omi and Construction 12/2023 Oluji mi O. Yoloye, Director of Engine ering and Construction Date
+Resources Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation \boxtimes Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance 3.3.
+On the Environmental Determine basis of this initial evaluation tion I find that the proposed Pro NEGATIVE DECLARAT COULD NOT have a significant of will be prepared. effec t on the environment, and a will not be a significant eff ect in d Project could have a significant nation that the case because revisions in the ITIGATED NEGATIVE DECLA e Pro ject have been made by or ject MAY have a significant effect on significant unless mitigated analyzed in an earlier docu by mitigation measures bas d" on ment sed o MAY have a "potentially signification the environment, but at least one a pursuant to applicable legal standent the earlier analysis as described REPORT is required, but it must effeo lards on a et 1) has been adequately s, and 2) has been addressed ttached sheets.
+An I find that although the probecause all potentially sign Environmental Impact Rep mitigated pursuant to that of ifica ort p earlie d Project could have a significant nt effects (a) have been analyzed a ursuant to applicable standards, as Environmental Impact Report, in the proposed Project, nothing fur adeq nd (b ncluc uately in an earlier) have been avoided or ling revisions or mitigation Oluji mi O. Yoloye, Director of Engine ering and Construction Date